vwt-digital/sec-helpers/CONTRIBUTING.md

 - [eslint](https://eslint.org/)

 [Cloudbuilder-DAST](https://github.com/vwt-digital/cloudbuilder-dast): <br>
-*We run these tests on projects that are deployed and accessible on the web*
+*We run these tests on projects that are deployed and accessible to the web*
 - [Sec-helpers](https://pypi.org/project/sec-helpers/)

 [Cloudbuilder-unittest](https://github.com/vwt-digital/cloudbuilder-unittest): <br>
-*We run these tests on API projects that are deployed and accessible on the web*
+*We run these tests on API projects that are deployed and accessible to the web*
 - [Openapi3-fuzzer](https://pypi.org/project/openapi3-fuzzer/)

 Extra: <br>